clairefuzzyelephant/earth-space/README.md

 SESSION_SECRET=some_string
 ```
 Now you should be able to connect to the MongoDB.

-Note: to connect to the Amazon AWS S3 bucket as well, you need to set up an AWS credentials file to use with Node.js: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html for local development.
+**Note**: to connect to the Amazon AWS S3 bucket as well, you need to set up an AWS credentials file to use with Node.js for local development: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html.
 However, this is not necessary unless you want to locally test sending audio files from the user to store in the backend.

 Start the server in a new terminal tab in the same directory:
 ```